IyesGames/minewars/doc/src/gameplay/structures.md

 **Strike** can be peformed on structures, causing direct damage.
 Adjacent damage can be caused by nearby mine explosions or strikes.

+Built structures are visible to other players behind fog of war.

 ## Roads

 HP: **3**.